xcherryio/apis/goapi/xdbapi/docs/AsyncStateExecuteRequest.md

 `func (o *AsyncStateExecuteRequest) HasCommandResults() bool`

 HasCommandResults returns a boolean if a field has been set.

+### GetGlobalAttributes

+`func (o *AsyncStateExecuteRequest) GetGlobalAttributes() LoadGlobalAttributeResponse`

+GetGlobalAttributes returns the GlobalAttributes field if non-nil, zero value otherwise.

+### GetGlobalAttributesOk

+`func (o *AsyncStateExecuteRequest) GetGlobalAttributesOk() (*LoadGlobalAttributeResponse, bool)`

+GetGlobalAttributesOk returns a tuple with the GlobalAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGlobalAttributes

+`func (o *AsyncStateExecuteRequest) SetGlobalAttributes(v LoadGlobalAttributeResponse)`

+SetGlobalAttributes sets GlobalAttributes field to given value.

+### HasGlobalAttributes

+`func (o *AsyncStateExecuteRequest) HasGlobalAttributes() bool`

+HasGlobalAttributes returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)